-It’s not as simple as just slipping on any old random pair though, oh no. You need to look out for the hallmarks of quality before you reach into your pocket.
-Dune London’s men’s buyer, Louise Godding, says it’s all in the leather: “The quality of the suede or leather is really key when buying Chelsea boots.
-Premium, buttery leather will age well and can be polished up easily while adding character to your look.”
+Of course, it’s not as simple as just slipping on any old pair.
+You need to look out for the hallmarks of quality before you reach into your pocket.
+“The quality of the material is the most important when buying men’s Chelsea boots,” says Dune London men’s shoe buyer, Louise Godding.
+“Premium, buttery leather will age well and can be polished up easily while adding character to your look.”

-When it comes to your suede selection, length matters: in this case, the shorter the better.
+When it comes to your suede selection, length matters: in this case, the shorter, the better.
 “Short-pile suede is a sign of quality and will wear better.
 Long-pile suede, on the other hand, will get scruffy quickly,” says Godding.

-You can learn a lot about the quality of Chelsea boots from the shape of their toes, too.
+You can learn a lot about the quality of men’s Chelsea boots from the shape of their toes, too.
 “The curved shape – which is created using heat and pressure on the front of the boot – is key.
-Any chunky seams or lining creases can rub with wear so always try them on to check for a smooth finish inside.”
+Any chunky seams or lining creases can rub with wear, so always try them on to check for a smooth finish inside.”

-The Best Brands For Chelsea Boots
+The Best Brands For Men’s Chelsea Boots

 Marks & Spencer

 Marks & Spencer’s shoes are one of its best-kept secrets, punching well above their sub-$125 price point when it comes to quality of materials and craftsmanship.
 Teaming classic design with surprisingly sturdy construction, the retailer’s men’s Chelsea boots offer the kind of style that never ages.